valinsogna/c-_rbt_project/README.md

 Implementation of Red-Black Tree class and its iterator in c++

+## Compile and Run

+- to compile type command `make`
+- to run type command `./RBTree.x`
+- to delete executable type command `make clean`

+## Repository structure
+You will find the implementation of the class Red-Black Tree and its iterator inside file `RBTree.cpp` along with a test inside the main.

 ## Introduction
 Red-Black Trees are binary search trees satisfying the following conditions:
 - every node is either red or black;